andornaut/filectrl/README.md

 You can select a file, then press "f" to open it using the default application configured in your environment.

-You can also press "t" to open a terminal at the current directory.
+You can press "t" to open a terminal at the current directory.
 Edit `~/.config/filectrl/config.toml` to configure the command to use to run the terminal.

 ```toml
 # %s will be replaced by the directory path: